Anindita123-code/Milestone3_Data_Centric/README.md

 * I add some characters to the author field, if it is one character the red line stays on, minimum of 2 characters gets a green underline and i am good to go
 * I add more characters to the book name (test for longer text), I am able to put upto 50 characters as set in the program
 * I add more than one author separated by comma, I am allowed to until 120 characters as indicated in the program
-* I skip the URL and description for now and submit the new entry, the new book is created and I get a message for the same, I am routed to the book list page where I can see the book.
+* I skip the URL and description for now and submit the new entry, the new book is created and I get a message for the same, I am routed to the book list page where I can see the book with a blank image.
+OR I add the image Url by using a image address from any of the internet locations, the new book is created and I get a message for the same, I am routed to the book list page where I can see the book with the selected image.

 #### Edit and Delete Books Added by the logged in user
 * I scroll down to the newly created book, which shows a blank Image, and want to put an image now, I can see and edit and delete button with the book card.